 Renewable & recyclable building materials

-Our designs focus on using renewable materials where possible, to help lessen our impact on the environment.
+Our eco house designs focus on using renewable materials where possible, to help lessen our impact on the environment.
 Through the clever use of renewable and recycled materials where possible, we are helping to create a better world for our children’s futures.

 Renewable energy sources

 With rising power costs and growing concerns over mans impact on the environment, we believe that taking advantage of renewable energy sources at a residential level is sound strategy.
-Things like solar heating and photo-voltaic electricity help us in creating sustainable homes that are not only eco friendly, but affordable to run.
+Things like solar heating and photo-voltaic electricity help us in creating energy efficient homes that are not only eco friendly, but affordable to run.

 Water harvesting & management solutions